 Most students will need a basic suite of productivity tools -- word processor, spreadsheet manager, presentation builder -- to handle the basics of school work.

 Good news: You may be able to get Microsoft Office 365 for Education for free.
 Microsoft currently offers the suite at no charge for students and teachers; all you need is a valid school email address.
-Failing that, Office.com (and Office apps for Android and iOS) offer free versions of the major Office applications with basic features enabled.
+Failing that, Office.com (and Office apps for Android and iOS) offer free versions of the major applications with basic features enabled.
 They may well be enough for writing basic term papers and the like.
 And if the school doesn't specifically require Microsoft's suite, most students can easily get by with the likes of Google Docs, which of course is free.

 Alternately, for a more "traditional" productivity software experience, consider a free Office alternative.
-I'm partial to bothand ; that latter is a particularly good choice if you're already acquainted with Microsoft Office, as it has a very similar interface.
+I'm partial to bothand ; the latter is a particularly good choice if you're already acquainted with Microsoft Office, as it has a very similar interface.

 6. Shop the campus store

 Many college campuses have computer stores that claim to offer the best discounts on student laptops.
 Make sure you do your homework before shopping, however: These stores don't always have the best prices, and their selection may be limited compared to what you can find online or in a big-box store such as Best Buy.

 The flipside is that buying from a campus store may entitle you to local tech support, which could be worthwhile for those times when a paper is due and the laptop is locking up.

 Similarly, for any computer you're considering, check the warranty terms (one year is standard, but you can often extend it) and especially the company's tech-support options.
 Students tend to keep late hours, so 24/7 phone support is definitely a desirable feature.